Warriors at Ease Teacher Training

 The development of our curriculum began in 2006 when our co-founders and lead faculty were part of early research funded by the Department of Defense (DoD) and the Department of Veterans Affairs (VA) that studied the effects of yoga as adjunct therapy for Post Traumatic Stress Disorder (PTSD) at Walter Reed National Military Medical Center and the Washington D.C.
 VA Medical Center.
 Since then, our curriculum has continued to evolve thanks to the contributions of dozens of clinicians, veterans and experts in the field of yoga and meditation.

 Our training, which is comprised of two parts, has been recognized by DoD, VA and leaders in the yoga and meditation communities.
 Level 1 is an online, self-paced course, and Level 2 is an in-person teacher practicum.
 To learn more about how to become a Certified Warriors at Ease Teacher and part of our worldwide network of teachers, click here.

-Warriors at Ease has trained an expanding network of 1000+ yoga and meditation teachers across the globe!
+Warriors at Ease has trained an expanding network of over 1,100 yoga and meditation teachers across the globe!